languageMIT/naturalstories/README.md

 # Natural Stories Corpus

+🚨 **Update 2025-05-12** 🚨 We have discovered that the SPR data in the original release was misaligned by one position.
+The current repo corrects the misalignment.
+The other data is unaffected.
+If you have been using the dataset, we recommend re-running your analyses on the realigned data.

 **Update 2020-11-11**: The repository has been updated with corrected alignments between SPR RTs and tokens in Story 3.
 In the previously-released files, the words after position 230 in Story 3 were mis-aligned with SPR RTs by one position.
 In the new files and alignment scripts, these errors have been corrected.
 For more details, see the `README` file in the `naturalstories_RT` directory.
 Thanks to Luca Campanelli and Cory Shain for helping us find and correct this issue.

 **Update 2021-10-01**: Related to the update above, we removed erroneous RT datapoints corresponding to a blank token shown to SPR participants at position 231 in Story 3.